 To protect the health and safety of all, services are currently being limited as required by state and local authorities and the CDC.
 Expressions of sympathy during this time can be left on the condolences page available with the obituary on our website.
 We also encourage you to view the video tribute and/or webcast of the service that may be available.
 Check the funeral home website for the latest COVID-19 update.

 A private service will be held at 2:00 PM Wednesday, April 29, 2020, with a live stream available at www.ericksonsmithfh.com for those wishing to participate.

 Funeral arrangements are entrusted with the Erickson-Smith Funeral Home of Elbow Lake.

 In lieu of flowers, memorials are preferred to the Barrett Care Center, 800 Spruce Ave, Barrett, MN 56311, or United Lutheran Church, 215 10th Ave, SE, Elbow Lake, MN 56531.
 Please mark "In Memory of Bev Peterson" on the memo line.

-To plant a tree in memory of Beverly J Peterson, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Beverly J Peterson, please visit our tribute store.

 United Lutheran Church

 215 10th Ave SE, Elbow Lake MN 56531